 Lawyers who visited the Clint facility last month after the girls had already been released said the conditions were perilous, with more than 250 children trying to take care of each other, passing toddlers between them, with inadequate food, water and sanitation.

 Customs and Border Protection officials have repeatedly said the agency is “in a crisis mode” with too many immigrants and not enough resources.
-Customs gave journalists a tour of the Clint Border Station on June 26, and a congressional delegation headed there Monday.

 The White House has just issued a new statement on escalating tensions with Iran declaring that “Maximum pressure on the Iranian regime will continue until its leaders alter their course of action.